RULE 1: RULES

 14.1 2/3rd VOTE REQUIRED

-All ordinances shall receive a vote of two-thirds (2/3rds) of the Commisioners present to pass.
+All ordinances shall receive a vote of two-thirds (2/3rds) of the Commissioners present to pass.
+A roll-call vote shall be required.

 14.2 PUBLICATION AND EFFECTIVE DATE